RownakEEE/Teaching/Logic-Design/README.md

 **Role:** Graduate Instructor
 **Institution:** University of Missouri–Kansas City

-## Course Overview
+Undergraduate course covering the fundamentals of **digital logic design and digital systems**, with emphasis on combinational and sequential circuit design, analysis, and implementation.

-Undergraduate course covering the fundamentals of digital logic design and digital systems.
+---

 ## Topics Covered